What are Character Roles?

 “First, find out what your hero wants, then just follow him.” — Ray Bradbury

-There was a time where I mixed up character roles with character qualities and archetypes and couldn’t tell the difference at all.
-But there is a difference and you too know the different character roles, types, and archetypes that appear in the books and movies you love to read.
-These character roles are pretty awesome to read and enjoy but knowing how to create them as a writer requires a bit more effort and brain juice.
+There was a time when I mixed up character roles with character qualities and archetypes and couldn’t tell the difference.
+These character roles are great to read and enjoy in movies but knowing how to create them as a writer requires a bit more effort and brain juice.

 What is your favorite character from a piece of literature, and what character role do you think they play?
 And don’t just pick all the obvious protagonists.